 Supply Chains run and rule the world.
 It can be argued that supply chain have been vital components of human societies for ages and has been the pipeline which has supported progress.
 By definition, a supply chain is a system of organizations, people, activities, information, and resources involved in moving a product or service from supplier to customer.
 It encompasses the entire process of procuring the raw materials, bringing the load to the operational lines, and further transporting the final product to the customer.
 With the world embracing the Digital way going forward, enterprise supply chains are transforming from structured, rigid processes to dynamic, flexible operations with real time visibility and control.

 Supply chains across the globe have been rapidly transforming with the advent and introduction of digital technologies like IoT, Cloud, AI and Big Data Analytics.
 Enterprises today are focusing on eradicating the gaps in their supply chains and optimizing them to in turn improve margins, enable agility and reduce risk.
 Real time and end to end visibility is helping organizations have greater control across the entire supply chain.
-The surge in information and with it BI and Analytics is enabling businesses to identify gaps and rectify them in real time.
+The surge in information and with it BI and Analytics is enabling businesses to identify gaps and rectify them in real time.“Technological progress has transformed supply chains from a staid cycle to a highly dynamic, interoperable system that can easily and immediately accommodate ecosystem partners and bring about an optimal evolution over time.”
+Milan Kumar Global CIO WABCO

 Current Supply Chain Landscape and Challenges

 Any business relies heavily on its supply chain to keep the processes moving.
 An optimized supply chain is a critical differentiator in the market today.
 There are a number of common challenges businesses across the world face with respect to supply chain management.
 Globalization has presented critical supply chain management challenges to enterprises.
 Growing markets and hunt for cheaper production costs have made several companies outsource aspects like manufacturing and retail.
 This leads to an extended supply chain that isn’t completely under control.
 Fast changing market trends and customer preferences have brought out shorter product lifecycles and rapid change in products come coupled with the problem of tampering the supply chain.
 Compliance poses another major problem as multinational companies with massive supply chains often fail to keep a check on little frauds in between and have a tough job accounting the process at each step.
-Digitization of the Supply Chain promises to alleviate all of these issues, giving organizations end to end visibility, real time control and transparency in their supply chain operations.
+Digitization of the Supply Chain promises to alleviate all of these issues, giving organizations end to end visibility, real time control and transparency in their supply chain operations.“A successful digital supply chain has a top-bottom approach helping eradicate functional silos, augment communication and meet targets and enabling organizations to change their hybrid supply chain style into flexible digital models, giving much needed organizational elasticity.”
+Arindam Singha Roy Head IT East India Udyog

 With the customer being at the forefront of any business decision, companies have moved away for a supply driven business towards a demand driven business, constantly exploring ways to reduce inventory cost, reduce product cycle time and move product quickly and cost effectively.
 In today’s fast moving economy, the concept of Supply chain has emerged to be one of the important sectors across worldwide.
 This transformation is rooted in the rapidly increasing pace of doing business.
 This has given rise to digital supply chains which remove focus from process and structure to collaboration, automation, analytics and flexibility.
-As Arindam Singha Roy puts it, “Supply Chain Management with IT services has completely changed the outlook of how companies manage their supply Chain and how they maintain their collaborative relationships with their suppliers and satisfy the needs of their customers.”
+As Arindam Singha Roy puts it, “Supply Chain Management with IT services has completely changed the outlook of how companies manage their supply Chain and how they maintain their collaborative relationships with their suppliers and satisfy the needs of their customers.”“The dynamism in technology products including smartphones, GPS devices, tablets and similar mobile devices has seen a steady rise in portable supply chain technology which is invaluable in monitoring the supply chains wirelessly.”
+Ravinder Arora Head Information Security IRIS Software

 Supply chain arguably is the most critical part of any manufacturing organization.
 Businesses have to constantly maintain the Supply vs. Demand ratio managing and maintaining just in time requirements.
 The face of the supply chain has changed a lot over the last decade with the help of technology like SAP, MS Dynamics etc. As Arvind Kumar opines, “In early 2000s, we needed to plan for a quarter in advance to fulfill our daily production requirements and fulfillment ratio, stock management, and vendor / supplier management.
 Managing warehouses and maintaining minimum stock and relevant stock inventory involved great effort and manpower.”
 He continues, “But nowadays, we always work on minimum stock management and achieving JIT requirements with the help of Technology and inventory is available on just a click away.
 Technology isn’t just streamlining Supply chain processes but also helping resource utilization.”

 For the manufacturing industry, this signals a paradigm shift.
 As Milan Kumar, Global CIO, WABCO explains, “Technological progress has transformed supply chains from a staid cycle to a highly dynamic, interoperable system that can easily and immediately accommodate ecosystem partners and bring about an optimal evolution over time.
-There has been a shift from linear supply chains to a networked, dynamic system of supply operations which will change the course of competition in the manufacturing industry.”
+There has been a shift from linear supply chains to a networked, dynamic system of supply operations which will change the course of competition in the manufacturing industry.”“Nowadays, we always work on minimum stock management and achieving JIT requirements with inventory available just a click away.
+Technology isn’t just streamlining Supply Chain processes but also helping resource utilization.”
+Arvind Kumar GM IT Elior India Catering

 Technologies Influencing the Transformation

 Supply Chain operations drastically improved in the twenty first century with basic automation and analytics becoming household across industries.
 This transformation was further fuelled by widespread adoption of applications like ERP.
 Now with the influx of Digital Technologies, the landscape has a lot of scope for CIOs to explore applications and use cases.
 Cloud computing IoT, cloud, digital supply chain and machine learning are the fulfillment systems of the future for hi-tech manufacturers and have improved the operational efficiency of supply chain processes.
 Increasing innovation in AI, RPA and predictive analytics are altering global opinions about the supply chain concept and adding a new dimension to it.
-Some of the recent innovations in Supply Chain Management are Vendor Management Inventory (VMI); Electronic Data Interchange (EDI); Cross Docking; Collaborative Planning Forecasting and Replenishment (CPFR); Advanced Planning and Scheduling and Radio Frequency Identification (RFID).
+Some of the recent innovations in Supply Chain Management are Vendor Management Inventory (VMI); Electronic Data Interchange (EDI); Cross Docking; Collaborative Planning Forecasting and Replenishment (CPFR); Advanced Planning and Scheduling and Radio Frequency Identification (RFID).“Companies can review large amounts of data in real time to not only create better demand planning strategies but also to share it with other crucial players in the supply network to avoid bottlenecks or disruptions in the planning and production process.”
+Ajay Yadav Head IT (North) ARIL

 This has put Supply Chain as one of the main stream functions and among key differentiators for businesses.
 What started with strategies and implementations of MRP, MRP II, Production Planning, Line Balancing, ERP progressed to Advanced ERP, VMI, JIT, Integrated Supply and Demand Planning, Advanced Planning and Optimization, WMS, Transportation Management and Optimization, and statistical techniques on top down planning and bottom up planning.
 Connecting suppliers and customers and making the entire plan accurate to the point and then tracking the secondary sales and integrating these with production planning and procurement planning.
 Development in consumer technology products such as smartphones, GPS devices, and tablets have enabled a steady rise in portable supply chain technology which is cost effective in monitoring using wireless technology.